ClickHouse/ClickHouse/docs/en/query_language/syntax.md

     For example, `SELECT b.column_name from t b`.

+    In the [CAST function](functions/type_conversion_functions.md#type_conversion_function-cast), the `AS` keyword has another meaning.
+See the description of the function.

 - `expr` — any expression supported by ClickHouse.

-    For example, `SELECT (1 AS n) + 2, n`.
+    For example `SELECT column_name * 2 AS double FROM some_table`.

 - `alias` — [string literal](#syntax-string_literal).
-If an alias contains spaces, enclose it in quotes.
+If an alias contains spaces, enclose it in double quotes or backticks.

     For example, `SELECT "table t".col_name FROM t AS "table t"`.

 ### Peculiarities of Use

-You can define alias in any part of a query.
-Aliases are global for a query and not visible in subqueries and outside a query.
+Aliases are global for a query and you can define alias in any part of a query for any expression.
+For example, `SELECT (1 AS n) + 2, n`.

+Aliases are not visible in subqueries.
 For example, while executing the query `SELECT (SELECT sum(b.a) + num FROM b) - a.a AS num FROM a` ClickHouse generates exception `Unknown identifier: num`.

+If alias is defined inside the subquery it is visible in outer query.
+For example, `SELECT n + m FROM (SELECT 1 AS n, 2 AS m)`.

-Avoid aliases the same as column or table names.
+Be careful with aliases the same as column or table names.
 Let's consider the following example:

 ```
 CREATE TABLE t